rrovetto/Ontology-Development-Guidelines/Tools/README.md

-## Tools for Ontology Design, Development & Use
+## Tools for Abstract Modeling Design, Development & Use
 A living list of tools for ontologies, vocabularies, metadata and other knowledge organization systems.
 - [The latest version can be purchased at this link](https://tinyurl.com/ToolsListMetadataModeling )
 - [A sample is here](https://github.com/rrovetto/Ontology-Development-Guidelines/blob/master/Tools/Ontology%20Graph%20Editor%20Tools_v1.3_Rovetto.pdf).